 That’s why it is critical to use exfoliating scrubs and remove the dead skin cells regularly, making scrubbing an essential part of the skincare routine.

 Reasons to Exfoliate

 Below are some truly remarkable things that happen to your skin when you exfoliate regularly.

 - Regular exfoliation eliminates flakes and unclogs pores, preventing acne and other unpleasant skin conditions.

 - Scrubbing can bring out a new layer of skin, smooth in texture and without discoloration.

-- Exfoliation can reduce acne scars and other skin blemishes over time, giving you clearer skin than before.
+- Exfoliation can reduce acne scars and improve blemished skin care overtime, giving you clearer skin than before.

 - Once the dead skin cells are cleared, your skin can better absorb all the skincare products you use.

 - It can also prevent ingrowth of hair, reducing the chances of pimples and other breakouts.